 Set the last project to be active and build and run it.
 Show the navigation – then walk through the code starting with the MenuActivity which is the main launcher activity.

-Open Main.axml and show the Designer.

-Show how to change device type and portrait vs. landscape.

-Show ToolBox and Property Pad

-Add a Text (Large) element above the button – change the text to “Welcome to Android!”

-Build and run the application again to show the edit – point out that that we do not see the Select Emulator dialog this time because we’ve already run the app.

 Slides 06-08: Script

 Slide 06: Lab Summary

 We’ve created a new Android application using Xamarin Studio, explored the default project template, seen how to build it and execute it using the Android emulator and used the Xamarin Android Designer to make edits to the screen.
 We’ll use these skills every time we create or edit an Android application going forward so I want to make sure everyone has a solid understanding of what we’ve done so far.
 Are there any questions?